 The stick blender is also great for making veggie mousses like this avocado chocolate mousse and natural whole food cake icing and ganache (you’ll see more of this in Season 2 in our Chocolate cake episode).

 So what can’t you make with a stick blender?

 In my experience, Green Smoothies including any of the following vegetables don’t blend well with a stick blender.
 The resulting liquid is just not pleasant in texture (I can’t think of any nice analogies that would go here, so lets just say its not cool and leave it with that).

 - raw carrot

 While versatile, stick blenders don’t usually do a good job of making powders from items like flax, chia or any of the other nuts or seeds.
 So there are other pieces of equipment that do a better job of this.

 Pastes and spreads

 Stick blenders don’t tend to grind up nuts and seeds finely enough to make pastes and smooth spreads.
-With regard to nuts, you can chop nuts and seeds well enough for bliss balls (see the Anzac truffles above) but usually these attachments hold a small volume and so they’re not a good choice for making recipes which require larger volumes (like our up coming “Cheesecakes” in season 2).
+With regard to nuts, you can chop nuts and seeds well enough for bliss balls (see the Anzac truffles above) but usually these attachments hold a small volume and so they’re not a good choice for making recipes which require larger volumes (like our “Cheesecakes” in the Cheesecake Episode).
 Without the food processing attachment they tend to only finely chop what is close to the blade, so there is a lot of inconsistency in the blending (and you’ll want a beautifully smooth puree when making a dairy free cheesecake).
 Also the blade will get clogged really easily.
 So I don’t recommend trying this as you’ll be forever unplugging the stick blender and dismantling it.